elymiha/Papers-and-research/README.md

 # Papers-and-research

 I have written several reports during my studies which I am reluctant keeping just for myself since they contain useful insights that could be of interest and beneficial to someone digging into the same topics.

+BE AWARE that the reports are in pdf format thus you must DOWNLOAD them!

 Hope you will find some of the below papers worth reading ;)

 ### Continuous Density Hidden Markov model